The British Curriculum

 Examination with other programmes

-The Roadmap for each student in Virtus lays the foundations for personal, academic and university goals, but it also serves to define each student’s examination strategy.
-Our students are internally examined every five weeks, they take an annual MOCK and, depending on their progress, it is decided which modules will be examined in each official call.
+The Roadmap for each student at Virtus lays the foundations for personal, academic and university goals, but it also serves to define each student’s examination strategy.
+Our students sit for internal exams every five weeks, an annual MOCK, and teachers decide their readiness for the official series depending on their progress.

-This flexibility is an advantage for the student and the teachers, who can decide the best moment of examination according to the goals of each student.
+This flexibility is an advantage for the student and the teachers, who can decide the best examination moment according to each student’s goals.